flazzarini/gefoo/content/2013-12-26_slim-raspbian-image.rst

 The 'default' Raspberry-Pi image `Raspbian` comes with a lot of overhead which is mostly not wanted at least in my case.
 Here is a little aptitude line which gets rid of all the stuff we don't want on our little embedded system like Xorg server, fonts, X Applications, LXDE and so forth.
+To slim/trim down your `Raspbian` installation.

   ::